JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 * channel 5: [200, 250, 270]
 * channel 6: [340, 200, 250]

-In this example, all observations from channel 3 will pass QC because channel 3 isn't configured in this filter.
+In this example, all observations from channel 3 will pass QC because the filter isn't configured to act on this channel.
 All observations for channel 4 will pass QC because they are within [minvalue, maxvalue].
 1st observation in channel 5, and first and second observations in channel 6 will be rejected.

 .. code:: yaml